NhatPham123tm/SoftwareDesign_Project/UserManagement.md

   + created the user profile html css
   + created the edit profile for user javascript
   + assissed on the other page html css

+Ricardo Jesus Prieto (ricarpr):
+  + Created admin page with corresponding CSS
+  + CRUD utilities for admin in frontend
+  + Assisted in User page